saga95/portfolioPlatform/ReadMe.md

 # Portfolio Platform

-This is an open-source platform that allows developers to build, manage, and deploy their portfolios.
+Portfolio platform allows developers to build, manage, and deploy their portfolios.
 The system is designed as a monorepo including both the frontend and backend, and leverages AWS CDK for managing infrastructure.

 ## Features

-- AWS S3 for static website hosting
+- AWS S3 for static website hosting and blog articles
-- DynamoDB for storing blog articles and contact form responses
+- DynamoDB for storing contact form responses
 - AWS Lambda functions for serverless operations
 - Custom domain setup with AWS Route 53
 - Admin dashboard for content management